 Llangollen is famous for hosting the international Eisteddfod every year.
 But not only does this small Welsh town draw in musicians and performers form all over the globe, it is also home to many local performing groups and societies: The Operatic Society, The Pantomime Group, The Forty One Club, The Fringe Festival, to name a few.
 And now, we present to you, your own – your very own, The Collen Players!

 The Collen Players was the idea of Fr Lee who has a love of Victorian Music Hall.
-He is currently pursuing an informal study on the theology of humour and researching the life of Fr Stewart Headlam, a Victorian Anglo-Catholic priest who defended the Music Halls at a time when the clergy regarded this form of entertainment as vulgar and obscene.
+He is currently pursuing an informal study on laughter and the spiritual life as well as researching the life of Fr Stewart Headlam, an Anglo-Catholic priest who defended the louche world of the Music Halls in Victorian Britain.

-Fr Lee takes up the gavel as the Chairman and the performers are mostly from our group of four churches in the Llangollen area.
-Within this disparate group are professional actors, singers, performing arts students from Wrexham Glyndŵr University, and those who love all things Victorian.
+Fr Lee takes up the gavel as the Chairman and the performers are mostly from our group of three churches in the Llangollen area.
+Within this disparate group are professional actors, singers, performing arts students and those who love all things Victorian.